teuben/teunix/Env/UMD/vpn.md

 the GP icon is destroyed when something else gets focus.
 Very annoying for those who prefer focus follows mouse.
 Clearly something engineers at PA never heard of.
-Sometimes it disappears from I can take action.
-Similar effects seen on both mac and win
+Sometimes it disappears before I can take action.
+Similar effects seen on both mac and win.

 ### KDE widget

 On KDE there is a useful widget `Public IP Address 1.1` that shows the public IP adress.
-In BA mode it will show your IP providers address, in TA mode it will be a UMD address, as all your traffic is now routed through UMD.
+In BA mode it will still show your IP providers address, in TA mode it will be a UMD address, as all your traffic is now routed through UMD.